 I don’t have any regrets.

-amodelofcontrol.com: I was talking online to Paul from Controlled Bleeding recently (TSH: 035).
+I was talking online to Paul from Controlled Bleeding recently (/Talk Show Host/035).
 He took a different view on this.
 He actually liked to go back for reissues and remasters, and re-recorded songs because he felt that time had passed and he had a new idea.
 I thought that was a really interesting way of looking at your past, and finding a different way that he might never have come across before.
 But it sounds like a lot of work!

-Bill Leeb: I’m not too stuck on it in that way.
-Like I said, I think we do what we do it at the time and it captures an emotion and a time.
+/Bill Leeb/FLA: I’m not too stuck on it in that way.
+As I said, I think we do what we do it at the time and it captures emotion and a time.
 Then I just move on, and I don’t dwell on the past.

 I think first of all it really depends what genre you’re diving into.
 The one thing for sure, if you’re into electronics, I say do your own thing.
 DJs have now become artists.
 So when Deadmau5 goes out and plays, he plays his own music – he’s not really a DJ any more.
 You can call him that, but he’s playing his own music, so he’s his own artist and whether it’s Aphex Twin…you don’t need to have a band anymore.
 You could sit at home and create your own electronic music and do your own vocals, or you can go out and be a DJ and play gigs.

-amodelofcontrol.com: Did it have any impact on the parent band?
-Like,”you know the guys behind delirium also have this other band?”.
+Did it have any impact on the parent band?
+Like, “you know the guys behind Delirium also have this other band?”.
 Was there any appreciable effect at the time because I have fun telling dance music friends I know aren’t into industrial “you know Delerium?
 I prefer their other band.”